Barbie Magic Hair Styler

+Gameplay

-Players could cut and style Barbie, Kira, Christie, or Teresa's hair, as well as regrow hair with a specific lengthening tool.
-They could also apply makeup including eyeshadow, lipstick, blush or temporary tattoos.
+Players can cut and style Barbie, Kira, Christie, or Teresa's hair, as well as regrow hair with a specific lengthening tool.
+They can also apply makeup including eyeshadow, lipstick, blush or temporary tattoos.
 Application of makeup is limited to appropriate areas for makeup and using offbeat colors can trigger a "that looks funny" response from the game.

-Players could also add jewelry and thematic accessories.
+Players can also add jewelry and thematic accessories.
 At the end of the styling session players can be treated to a video of the chosen character with the player's results.
 Accessories meant to go with a certain career are limited to nurse, firefighter, gym coach, or construction worker.

 Reception

-In their review, AllGame gave the game 4 and half stars out of a possible 5, complimenting its replay value and the vast combinations of styles and accessories, as well as the "well-designed gameplay".
+In their review, AllGame gave the game 3 and half stars out of a possible 5, complimenting its replay value and the vast combinations of styles and accessories, as well as the "well-designed gameplay".
 However they were more critical of some of the controls and some of the prescriptivist fashion opinions expressed by Barbie in the game.